codeths/kitcoin/API-DOCS.md

 `reason` (body): Reason for the transaction
 `data` (body): CSV of the users to send these transactions to.

-The CSV should have the following column named `Student ID`.
-Note that the space is a non-breaking space (this is important).
-The column should have, as the name implies, student IDs.
+The CSV's first column can have any header and should contain the student IDs.
 Any subsequent columns are ignored.

 ### Response